mahmoud/sedimental/entries/simple_statistics_for_systems.md

 is simply not a trustworthy representative of most engineering data.

 The mean is the first statistical moment.
-There four moments in all, yielding four measures, representing a progression that goes further in describing the data:
+There four moments in all, yielding four measures, each representing a progression that adds to the data description:

-* Mean - The central tendency of the data
+1. Mean - The central tendency of the data
-* Variance - The tightness of the grouping around the mean
+2. Variance - The tightness of the grouping around the mean
-* Skewness - The symmetry or bias toward one end of the scale
+3. Skewness - The symmetry or bias toward one end of the scale
-* Kurtosis - The amount of data in "the wings" of the set
+4. Kurtosis - The amount of data in "the wings" of the set

 As a group these are known as shape descriptors of a distribution, and tell a much more complete story about the data.
-However, before you go getting overwhelmed by the definitions and calculations, these shape parameters still suffer from the same key problem as the mean.
+But, while they have their applications, we're not going to delve into the math, because these measures all suffer from the same key problem as the mean.

-Moments They are
+Moment-based measures are not *robust*, meaning that they
-not *robust* measures, meaning that they simultaneously:
+simultaneously:

   * Are skewed by outliers
   * Dilute the importance of those outliers